igorsteinmacher/INF502-Fall2020/assignments/01_git.md

 ### Part 1: Dealing with git

 To conduct this, you will have to download [handson.zip](handson.zip) and unzip it. handson folder is a git repository.
-Using the commandline change the directory to "handson/"
+Using the command line change the directory to "handson/"

 The empty boxes
 ```